loomio/loomio_help/content/user_manual/getting_started/faq.md

     parent: getting_started
 ---

-## Where is my confirmation email?
+## Not receiving emails from Loomio?
-If you don’t receive an email confirming your group registration, you might need to check your spam or junk mail folder – sometimes they end up in there.
+If you cannot find your email code in the email inbox of the account you signed up with – or you started a group and haven't heard from us – **you will likely find it in your spam or junk mail folder.** Then, please white list loomio.org with your email service.
+You can do this in your email provider settings.

 ## I’ve forgotten my password, what do I do?
-If you’ve forgotten your password click the **"Forgot your password?"** link on the [Log in page](https://www.loomio.org/users/sign_in "opens in new tab").
+If you’ve forgotten your password click **Forgot your password?** from the [Log in page](https://www.loomio.org/users/sign_in "opens in new tab").
 You will be asked to enter the email address associated with your Loomio account and password reset instructions will be sent to this email address.

 ## How can I stop my signature being included in email replies to threads?